HarrisonDlgf/espn-draft-tracker/README.md

 ## The Data Source 📊
+For the majority of the math in this codebase, the data source is the genius behind the calculations.
 - The program utilizes this [data source](https://apps.fantasyfootballanalytics.net/) from FFAnalytics.
 The projections are not just a singular number, but have variance, cutoff, VOR, and a range of numbers over simulations.
 Their methodology optimizes your draft strategy by allowing you to make statistics based decisions and understand the probability of outcomes.

 Due to the wide range of data, I was able to provide lots of advanced analytics.